PostHog/posthog.com/contents/blog/using-posting.md

 ![funnel users](../images/blog/things-to-do-in-posthog/converted-users.png)

-One of the beauties of having session recording and product analytics in one tool is the seamless way you can go from reviewing a funnel insight to watching exactly what those same users are doing.
+Having session recording and product analytics in one tool means you can go from reviewing a funnel insight to watching exactly what those same users are doing, seamlessly.

 Simply click on the number of users who completed the step, or dropped off, and you can view the full list of those users, and recordings of their sessions.
 From here you can understand what they're doing individually, or create a cohort from them to drill down further.